qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

    The selected field displays its :ref:`properties <configure_field>` in a third panel.
 #.
 Select fields you do not want to use in your :guilabel:`Form Layout`
-   panel and hit the |signMinus| button to remove them.
+   panel and hit the |symbologyRemove| button to remove them.
 You can also toggle the selection with the |invertSelection| :sup:`Invert selection` button
 #.
 Drag and drop fields from the first panel to the :guilabel`Form Layout` one
    to re-add them.
 The same field can be added multiple times.